Publisher: Nordex SE

 More press releases from Nordex SE

-- The Nordex Group signs contract for 58 MW in Croatia
+- The Nordex Group wins a new contract for construction of a 62 MW wind farm in Turkey

 About Nordex SE